Vincent Van Gogh

 Explore The Museum

-Largely self-confident, Van Gogh gained his craft poise by enthusiastically replicating prints and concentrating on nineteenth-century draftsman’s manuals and illustration books, such as Charles Bargue’s Exercises au fusain and Cours de dessin.
-In 1882 he moved from his people’s home in Etten to The Hague, where he received conventional guidance from his cousin Anton Mauve, the master craftsman of the Hague School.
-In the same year, he executed his most memorable autonomous works in watercolor and turned to oil painting; in addition, he participated in his most memorable profit as a craftsman: his uncle, the craftsman Cornelis Marinus van Gogh, authorized two adaptations of drawings of the cities of The Hague, for which Van Gogh chose to depict such ordinary subjects as views of the railway station, gasworks. , and nursery gardens (1972.118.281).
+Van Gogh gained artistic proficiency by studying prints and focusing on the 19th century drawing manuals and illustration books, such as Charles Bargue’s “Exercises au fusain” and “Cours de dessin.”
+In 1882, he moved from his hometown of Etten to The Hague, where he received traditional training from his cousin Anton Mauve, a prominent member of the Hague School.
+That same year, he began creating his most notable independent works in watercolour and switched to oil painting.
+He also had his first commercial success as an artist, when his uncle, the artist Cornelis Marinus van Gogh, commissioned him to create two drawings of The Hague, which Van Gogh chose to depict everyday subjects such as views of the railway station, gasworks, and nursery gardens.

 When he chose to paint rural life, Van Gogh was inspired by his admiration for Barbizon painters, particularly Jean-Francois Millet.
 During the colder months of 1884-1885, while living with his family in Nuenen, Van Gogh painted over 40 studies of the heads of workers, culminating in his first large-scale multi-figure painting, “Potato Eaters” (Van Gogh Museum, Amsterdam).
 The painting’s subdued tones and rough use of colour characterize the works of his Nuenen period.